weewx/weewx/docs_src/index.md

 ## Installation

-Install WeeWX releases from pypi using `pip`, or from repositories for Debian, Red Hat, and SuSE systems using `apt`, `yum/dnf`, or `zypper`.
-Or run WeeWX directly from source.
+Install WeeWX releases from repositories for Debian, Red Hat, and SuSE systems using `apt`, `yum/dnf`, or `zypper`, from pypi using `pip`, or run WeeWX directly from source.

+The installers for Debian, Red Hat, and SUSE use the conventions and software management tools for their respective operating system; these are the quickest way to get up and running.

+The pypi installer will work on any operating system; use this approach for macOS or one of the *BSDs, or if you are using an older operating system.
+This is also a good approach if you plan to do a lot of customization, or if you are developing a driver, skin, or other extension.

+If you are working on the WeeWX core, or if you want to experiment with code that is under development, then you will probably want to run from a git clone of the source tree.

 * [Debian](quickstarts/debian)
 * [Redhat](quickstarts/redhat)